Skip to content

 • Assigned A100

-All other aircraft coming from TRT CTA will be Heads-up Coordinated to DN TCU.
+All other aircraft coming from TRT CTA will be Heads-up coordinated to DN TCU.

 ADC